• Skip to primary navigation

 Summary

-On November 27th, the Justice and Human Rights Commission of the Congress of the Republic of Peru approved a motion to criminalize ecocide and incorporate it into the Penal Code.
-The Justice and Human Rights Commission’s approval is a significant step toward criminalizing ecocide in Peru, but it still requires plenary approval by Congress and presidential promulgation to become law.
+The Justice and Human Rights Commission’s approval is a step toward criminalizing ecocide in Peru, but it still requires plenary approval by Congress and presidential promulgation in order to become law.

 The proposal incorporates article 305-A into the Penal Code, which specifies the crime of ecocide and indicates that if a person knowingly causes, carries out or omits acts that cause serious, extensive or irreversible damage to the environment or its components, to environmental quality or health or to the integrity of ecological processes, they will be punished with a prison sentence of not less than 10 nor more than 15 years, with 365 to 730 days of fines and disqualification in accordance with article 36, paragraphs 1, 2, 3, 4.